Jameson Whiskey Bottles

 Jameson whiskey bottles.
 Photo: Nataliia Zhekova.

-The Jameson brand beat out competitors like Hennessey, Macallan, Jack Daniels, and Jose Cuervo in a contest that is known to insiders as the “Oscars of the travel industry.”
+The Jameson brand consistently beats out competitors like Hennessey, Macallan, Jack Daniels, and Jose Cuervo in a contest that is known to insiders as the “Oscars of the travel industry.”

 The Jameson Whiskey Distillery was established in 1780 by John Jameson, originally a lawyer from Scotland.